henrikekannen/j-H.md/CourseworkJ-H.md

 ---------------------
 <span id="roles">

-- Member of the of an organization are organized as roles where the title of the roles becomes secondary
+- Member of the of an organization are organized as roles
+- Title of the roles becomes secondary
-- Important are the accountabilities of a role
+- Important: Accountabilities of a role
-- One member can have many different roles
+- Members may have multiple roles
-- Employees design and develop the roles by themselves
+- Members design and develop the roles

 </span>